Rajendra-Dhanraj/Regex-Tutorial/Develop/gist-template.md

 ### Anchors

-The RegEx expression is contained in "Anchors," they are used at the beginning and ending of Regular Expression as shown below:
+RegEx expressions are contained in "Anchors," they are used at the beginning and ending of Regular Expression as shown below:

 `/^`([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})`$/`

 ### Quantifiers

+Quantifiers are used within the RegEx expression in order to specify: amount of characters, groups or character classes for a match to be fufilled.
+Quantifiers are represented by: +, *, ?, {}.

+The highlighted portion of the expression below represents the quantifiers.
+The highlighted text indicates " match between 2 and 6 of the group.
+The "group" indentifies letters between "a" and "z."

+/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]`{2,6}`)$/

 ### OR Operator